Fluent English Speech App

 We recommend that people who take our elocution lessons should practise their presentations in the following order:

-2. Read the presentation three times and then do an audio recording.
-Listen to your audio recording and make a note of your mistakes then practise again until you are satisfied with the results.
-It is very useful to perform articulation exercises with the app Get Rid of your Accent for a few days before your presentation.
+2. Then read the presentation three times, and then record yourself reading it.
+Listen to your recording and make a note of your mistakes, then practise again until you are satisfied with the results.
+It would be useful to perform articulation exercises with the app Get Rid of your Accent for a few days before your presentation.

 3. Finally, practise it in front of the mirror and make a video recording of yourself presenting

-Practicing in front of the mirror is helpful for public speaking because you will be able to see how confident you look, and you will also see your posture and gestures.
-All three, confidence, posture, and gestures can support your presentation/speech or distract from it.
+Practising in front of the mirror is helpful for public speaking because you will see how confident you look, and you will also see your posture and gestures.
+All three, confidence, posture and gestures, can support your presentation or distract from it.

 The main characteristics of bad posture are: